 What should leaders in manufacturing be thinking about?

-My biggest tip is for leaders is to focus on shop floor processes.
+My biggest tip is for leaders to focus on shop floor processes.
 Look at the anatomy of a manufacturer in a broad sense – materials and components coming in one end, with finished and semi-finished goods coming out of the other.
 A lot of organizations, big and small, have invested a lot in enterprise technology applications in the areas surrounding that – such as Enterprise Resource Planning (ERP), supply chain and distribution logistics.

 But when you look at the actual manufacturing process itself, from when a product goes into production on the shop floor, to when the semi-finished good leaves it, it’s incredibly surprising how much manual processes are still being relied on.